History of Alvin

 Meanwhile, the Woods Hole operational team had begun to form, calling themselves the Deep Submergence Group.
-They started using the name Alvinfor the sub to honor the prime mover and creative inspiration for the vehicle, Allyn Vine, a scientist at Woods Hole Oceanographic Institution.
-The name also benefitted from belonging to a popular cartoon chipmunk, but Allyn Vine was the true namesake.
+They started using the name Alvin for the sub to honor the prime mover and creative inspiration for the vehicle, Allyn Vine.
+The name also benefited from belonging to a popular cartoon chipmunk, but Dr. Vine was the true namesake.

-Litton Systems took over the building of the Alvinand on May 26, 1964 delivered it to Woods Hole, where it was commissioned on June 5.
-Froehlich, Vine, and pilot Bill Rainnie made the first two dives.
+Litton Systems took over the building of the Alvin and on May 26, 1964 delivered it to Woods Hole, where it was commissioned on June 5.
+Pilots Bill Rainnie and Marvin McCamis made the first several dives.
 There were a total of 77 shallow, tethered dives in or near Woods Hole to maximum depths of 70 feet, with the first free dive of the submersible taking place on Aug.
 4, 1964 to 35 feet.

 The following paragraphs give a brief description of annual activities since those early years.

-A series of dives were made to look for submerged whales, Navy dives surveyed the tops of seamounts for a new acoustic test range and geology and biology studies were completed.
-During the launch for Dive 308 on October 16, Alvin’s cradle support cables failed and Alvinslid into the water and sank to the bottom in 5,000 feet of water.
-Ed Bland, pilot, received some bruises and a sprained ankle while exiting from the sub.
+A series of dives were made to look for submerged whales, Navy dives surveyed the tops of seamounts for a new acoustic test range, and geology and biology studies were completed.
+During the launch for Dive 308 on October 16, Alvin’s cradle support cables failed and the sub slid into the water with the hatch still open.
+Ed Bland, the pilot, and two observers quickly exited the sub before it sank to the bottom in 5,000 feet of water.
 Poor weather conditions and insufficient recovery equipment prevented recovery during the remainder of the year.

 A series of dives were completed for biology at the Martha’s Vineyard station, for geology and biology in the Hudson Canyon, and in the Gulf of Maine (geology) for navigational and rock drill experiments.

-Alvintraveled through the Panama Canal for the first time.
+Alvin traveled through the Panama Canal for the first time.
 Geology work in the Galapagos Rift was completed during February and March.
-The major discovery of an abundance of exotic animal life on and in the immediate proximity of warm water vents prompted theories about the generation of life.
+The major discovery of an abundance of exotic animal life on and in the immediate proximity of warm water vents in the Galapagos Islands area prompted theories about the generation of life.
 Since no light can penetrate through the deep waters, scientists concluded that the animal chemistry here is based on chemosynthesis, not photosynthesis.

 A new titanium structural frame was installed.
 Radioactive waste and biology studies continued off the East Coast.
 A second trip to the Mid-Atlantic Ridge was made for plate tectonic (geology) studies at the spreading center.